 The consolidated entity does not have any significant credit risk exposure to any single counterparty.
-The credit risk on derivative financial instruments is limited because the counterparties have minimum credit ratings of no less than A- other than one counterparty that is rated BBB+.
-The Group's exposure to this particular counterparty will terminate by the end of October 2009.
+The credit risk on derivative financial instruments is limited because the counterparties have minimum credit ratings of no less than AA- other than one counterparty that is rated BBB+.

-Credit risk from balances with banks and financial institutions is managed by Group Treasury in accordance with a Board approved policy.
+Credit risk from cash balances with banks and financial institutions is managed by Group Treasury in accordance with a Board approved policy.
 Investments of surplus funds are made only with approved counterparties (with a credit ratings of no less than AA-) and within credit limits assigned to each counterparty.